 Croatia entered the European Union (EU) on July 1, 2013 as the 28th member state.
 The government has been striving to raise Croatia’s competitiveness to compete in the large EU market and maximize the opportunities that membership brings, especially the absorption of a large amount of EU Structural Funds.

-Before the recession, poverty was below 10% and mainly affected those without a job for more than three years and low-skilled workers but the protracted recession has led to an increase, and the poverty rate now stands at 18%.
+Before the recession, relative poverty was below 10% and mainly affected those without a job for more than three years and low-skilled workers but the protracted recession has led to an increase, and the poverty rate now stands at around 19%.
 Today, due to the prolonged recession, the profile of the poor is changing, with normally economically active, better educated and younger people living in urban areas falling into poverty.

 The Croatian economy is less competitive than its peers.
 From 2007 to 2013, Croatia’s private sector share of GDP remained at 70% - lower than its EU peers.
 To achieve private sector-led growth and faster EU convergence, actions are needed to liberalize the labor market, jump-start enterprise restructuring and the kind of new business creation and old firm exits required for the economy to reorient itself toward one reliant on knowledge, innovation, and transit-related services to maximize its geo-economic advantage as Europe’s transport hub.